FIRE-3DV: Framework-Independent Rendering Engine for 3D Graphics using Vulkan: Experimental results

-Table \ref{tab:table gpu usage} shows the main pass GPU computation time of both AMBF-Vulkan and AMBF while rendering scene 1 and scene 2.
+Table \ref{tab:table gpu usage} shows the main pass GPU computation time of both FIRE-3DV and AMBF while rendering scene 1 and scene 2.
 Similarly to the previous test, NVIDIA Nsight Graphics GPU Trace was used to capture twenty frames of each scene for each engine.
 For each frame capture, we measured the computational time for the main render pass, which only consists of the drawing and shading of the scene's geometry.

-The results show that AMBF-Vulkan has an average speed increase of 6.1 and 8.5 times over AMBF for scene 1 and scene 2, respectively.
-Additionally, AMBF-Vulkan's measurements showed less variance.
+The results show that FIRE-3DV has an average speed increase of 6.1 and 8.5 times over AMBF for scene 1 and scene 2, respectively.
+Additionally, FIRE-3DV's measurements showed less variance.
 AMBF's computation times increased from scene 1 to scene 2, which is expected as scene 2 contains more triangles and more textures to render.
-On the other hand, AMBF-Vulkan used roughly the same computation time for both scenes.
+On the other hand, FIRE-3DV used roughly the same computation time for both scenes.
 This is likely due to the GPU computation being so fast that the application is CPU-bound.